codflow/shiro-web-jwtsession/README.md

 ## Optionally transfer with Http Header

-JWT token is store in Cookie named "JWTTOKEN" by default.For transfer with header with out cookie, set the sessionJwtTokenCookieEnabled to false.JWT token should be send back in header of http request.In addition, SSO store token data in font-end.
+JWT token is store in Cookie named "JWTTOKEN" by default.For transfering in header with out cookie, set the sessionJwtTokenCookieEnabled to false.
+JWT token should be send back in header of http request.
+In addition, features like SSO need token stored data at font-end.
 ```ini
 [main]